 Ph.D., University of Wisconsin (1986)

 Robin Stryker focuses on law, politics, inequality and social change.
-She has two inter-related research programs, one in American regulatory law and politics, the other in cross national study of the welfare state and labor markets.
-She has written on sociological theory and methods, and on a variety of substantive topics, including organizations and institutional change, law's legitimacy, globalization and the welfare state; cross national family policy and gendered labor markets; law, science and public policy; the political economy and culture of labor, antitrust and employment regulation; affirmative action and pay equity; and US political culture and welfare reform.
-Supported by National Science Foundation grants (2005-09; 2010-12) and a John Simon Guggenheim Foundation Fellowship (2008-09), she is writing a book on the role of economic, sociological, psychological and statistical expertise in equal employment opportunity law and politics, 1965-present, and she is co-editing a book on domestic and global legal rights and their translation into practice.
+She has written on sociological theory and methods, an such topics as political incivility and political dysfunction; organizations and institutional change; legitimacy, globalization and the welfare state; cross national family policy and gendered labor markets; law, science and public policy; political economy and culture of labor, antitrust and employment regulation; affirmative action; and US political culture and welfare reform.
+She has conducted comparative research on the effectiveness of voting rights, equal employment opportunity and fair housing, and she recently completed a co-edited book on global human rights.
+Supported by the National Science Foundation and a John Simon Guggenheim Foundation Fellowship, she is completing a book on the role of economic, sociological, psychological and statistical expertise in equal employment opportunity law and politics,1965-present.

-- 2011.
-R. Stryker, D. Docka and P. Wald.
+2011.
+R. Stryker, D. Docka-Filipek and P. Wald.
 “Employment Discrimination Law and Industrial Psychology: Social Science as Social Authority and the Co-Production of Law and Science.”
-Law & Social Inquiry.
-In press.
+Law & Social Inquiry 37: 777-914.

 2009.
 R. Stryker & P. Wald.
 "Redefining Compassion to Reform Welfare: How Supporters of 1990s US Federal Welfare Reform Aimed for the Moral High Ground."
 Social Politics: International Studies in Gender, State & Society 16(4) 519-557.